M. Bison: Other games

 Bison appears in Street Fighter: The Movie, a 1995 video game adaptation of the 1994 film.
-The game looks similar to early Mortal Kombat games, due to each character being represented by digitized sprites of the film's actors Bison's fight animations were performed by Australian stuntman Darko Tuscan.
+The game looks similar to early Mortal Kombat games, due to each character being represented by digitized sprites of the film's actors.
+Bison's fight animations were performed by Australian stuntman Darko Tuscan.
 Film clips of Juliá as Bison are included within the game's cutscenes.

 In Street Fighter EX, and Street Fighter EX2 Plus, Bison serves as a boss.
 In Street Fighter EX3, he gains a tag-team super move when paired with Vega.
 He also often featured in the Marvel vs. Capcom but noticeably absent from Marvel vs. Capcom: Clash of Super Heroes, though he appears in Chun-Li and Shadow Lady's ending sequences.
 In Marvel vs. Capcom 2: New Age of Heroes (2000), the Alpha version of Bison is once again a playable character, though he must be unlocked.
 M. Bison does not appear in Marvel vs. Capcom 3: Fate of Two Worlds, but he is mentioned by Chun-Li in one of her win quotes, and in Ultimate Marvel vs. Capcom 3, one of Wesker's alternate colors is based on M. Bison's design.
 M. Bison also makes a cameo appearance in Dormammu's ending in UMVC3.
 Bison reappears in the SNK vs. Capcom series, with an appearance that resembled his original Street Fighter II sprite instead of Alpha ones.
 He has regularly appeared in each entry of the series, beginning with SNK vs. Capcom: The Match of the Millennium (1999) and its sequels, Capcom vs. SNK Pro: Millennium Fight 2000 and Capcom vs. SNK 2 (2001).
 For SNK vs. Capcom Bison with Geese are the penultimate boss encounter or last battle if the player lost their rival battle that takes place before the tourney's final.
 Bison also appears as a trading card in the handheld collectible card game SNK vs. Capcom: Card Fighters' Clash (1999) and SNK vs. Capcom: SVC Chaos (2003).

 Bison appears in Capcom Fighting Jam (2004), which features an assortment of characters from each individual series published by Capcom.
 In the game, Bison is part of the Street Fighter II roster.
-Other roles include the Japanese action/tactical RPG hybridm Namco × Capcom', Project X Zone 2 and,Street Fighter X Tekken, with Juri as his official tag partner.
+Other roles include the Japanese action/tactical RPG hybrids Namco × Capcom and Project X Zone 2, in which he appears as a boss, and Street Fighter X Tekken, with Juri as his official tag partner.
 Alternate versions of Bison often appear as a stronger boss in games he is included.